Preschool Activities with Easy Setups

 Paper and crayons promote toddler and preschooler independent play

-Use markers or crayons or a combination of both.
-Keep supplies to a minimum.
+Set out paper cutouts to spark creative play.
+Provide markers or crayons or a combination of both.
+Keep supplies to a minimum. (aff.)

 Water play sink or float preschool science activity